lfrei/kafka-training/kafka-security.md

 ## Enable TLS encryption

-First, generate the cerficiates that are used in the exercie:
+First, generate the certificates that are used in the exercise:

 ```
 # Copy script to generate certificates